GenHSI: Controllable Generation of Human-Scene Interaction Videos: Experiments

 Since no solutions exist that achieve the same goal of controlling long video generation with human-scene interactions, we instead conduct quantitative and qualitative evaluations to compare the components of \shortname with alternative solutions for 3D human pose generation and video synthesis involving human-scene interactions.

 \paragraph{Dataset:} To fairly compare with previous pose generative methods~\cite{zhao2022compositional,li2024genzi,wang2024move}, we utilize a well-used 3D scene dataset PROX-S~\cite{zhao2022compositional,zhang2020generating} to demonstrate the effectiveness of our human pose generation.
 Since our method uses the image as the representation of the scene, we filter out the invisible object interaction test cases in PROX-S based on the real-world images of the scenes for fair comparison.
+To increase the scene diversity, we render the synthetic 3D scene dataset~\cite{li2024genzi,jiang2024scaling} and use Flux-depth to convert them into photorealistic image scenes.
+The composed HSI video generation evaluation set contains 50 samples.